epilimic/ProMod/README.txt

 - Added tank pain fade, screen flashes red when being meleed from behind.
 - Reintroduced legacy "!match configname" feature.
 Note: Must type name correct.
 If you aren't 100% sure, just use the normal !match menu.
 - Added glowism plugin.
 Call the vote in game with !realism to enable realism cvars.
 Saying !noglows will call a vote to only disable glows. (!glows and !unrealism will disable; admins can force either one)
-- Tank grace period reduced from 25 to 15.
-Tanks now immediately begin losing rage when they lose los (default 2 second buffer)
+- Tank grace period reduced from 25 to 20.
+LOS delay reduced from 2 seconds to 1.
+Rage meter reduced from 20 seconds to 18.
 - Modified or removed most or all of Promod 3.3.3's props.
 Props that hurt SI more than helped were tweaked or changed based on competitive feedback.
 Unnecessary/excessive props were removed.
 - Fixed or blocked several exploits, glitch spots, punch spots, and stuck spots
 - You no longer have to prespawn to get inside of the breakable walls near the Dark Carnival 2 event